infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 ## React Hooks (Services)

-Services are pieces of code implementing a set of functionalities or activities logically tied together to perform a specific task and/or interact with an external system.
+Services are pieces of code implementing a set of functionalities and actions logically tied together to perform a specific task and/or interact with an external system.
 Example of services are the `S3` service, which allows the interaction with the S3 backend and perform buckets operations, or the